odelvalle/sdk-net/README.md

 ## Register payment

-Create a `NimblePayments` instance and send the payment via `GetPaymentUrlAsync` method in `Payments`.
+Create a `NimblePayments` instance and send the payment via `GetPaymentUrlAsync` method in `Payments` object.

 ```csharp
 var operationResult = await this.nimbleApi.Payments.GetPaymentUrlAsync(new Payment